March 4th, 2020

 2Calculated by dividing Number of last touch installs / Number of last touch and assisted installs

 Using last touch attribution, it’s nearly impossible to gain insight into how a user engaged with your marketing activities prior to conversion.
-Branch’s Cross-Platform ID helps fill in this view by giving insight into all the touches leading up to the last touch.
+Branch’s predictive modeling algorithm helps fill in this view by giving insight into all the touches leading up to the last touch.
 This chart reflects a percent breakdown by feature of where users engaged along the path to install.
 For example, if a user shared content, then clicked on an email link, before ultimately installing via a blog post, the sharing, email, and blog touches would be captured as LT-2, LT-1, and Last Touch respectively.

 1Data excerpted for top 8 features

 2Calculated by dividing Number of LT-1 email touches / Number of LT-1 touches

 The below chart measures how effective features were at driving users to install at each touch number.
 The customer’s Journeys banners and mobile web game were very effective at driving short click-to-conversion paths, with 90%+ of first touches coming from both resulting in install.
 On the other hand, site links were more effective at driving installs when the user did not download immediately.